mitfik/redmine_knowledgebase/README.markdown

 navigate to categories (not sub-categories) by clicking on the category name in the right hand *Browse by Category* side bar.

+### Knowledgebase Permissions

+The following permissions are available:

+* View articles
+* Create articles
+* Edit articles
+* Manage articles
+* Create article categories
+* Comment and rate articles
+* Manage articles comments
+* Manage article categories
+* View newest articles
+* View most popular articles
+* View top rated articles
+* View recently updated articles

+For granular permissions, create specific Knowledgebase roles, associate the permissions and add them to a project.
+The Knowledebase home page statistic quadrants will appear or dissapear, based on the View permissions.

 ## Using the Knowledgebase

-Once you have created categories, you can then add articles and sub-categories.
+Once you have enabled the module, set proper permissions and created categories, you can then add articles and sub-categories.

 ### Creating Sub-categories